kirill-galagan-dev/Twitch-email-scraper/README.md

 * Python (version 3.8 or newer).
 * Google Chrome (latest version).

-Then, install the required libraries. [cite_start]Open your terminal and run[cite: 3]:
+Then, install the required libraries.Open your terminal and run:

 ```bash
 pip install selenium webdriver-manager
 ```